grey-4/dcharm/content/CTF/CodefestCTF.md

 ![](https://grey-4.github.io/picture-repo/codefestctf/RickRoll.png)

 The "I" in the description refers to the author (0xkn1gh7).
-Since the said tool is documented and related, my idea was that it would be mentioned in a write-up.
+Since the said tool is documented and related to ctf, my idea was that it would be mentioned in a write-up.
 So I searched using his name and got this:

 ![](https://grey-4.github.io/picture-repo/codefestctf/RickRoll_sol.png)